irods/irods_client_globus_connector/README.md

 Additional configuration
 --------------------------------

-1. Optionally, it is possible to enable the DSI module to manage the input path as a PID: the DSI will try to resolve the PID and perform the requested operation using the URI returned by the Handle server (currently only listing and downloading is supported).
+1. Optionally, it is possible to enable the iRODS Globus Connector to manage the input path as a PID: the iRODS Globus Connector will try to resolve the PID and perform the requested operation using the URI returned by the Handle server (currently only listing and downloading is supported).
 	For instance:
 	```
 	globus-url-copy -list  gsiftp://develvm01.pico.cineca.it:2811/11100/da3dae0a-6371-11e5-ba64-a41f13eb32b2/